DeeVine/new-react-task-app/src/components/taskapp/readme.md

 [ ] refactor tasks under taskList
   [ ] check that components are taking correct props after refactor [ ] Filters --> All, Active, Completed
+[x] adjust popover to close on focus change
 [x] utilize sidePanel to control active task
 [x] figure out where to store state --> move all back to taskApp?
 [x] Move individual components into module exports